UWRealityLab/xrcapstone22wi-team8/boardless_outside/README.md

 # Outside Boardless

 The companion file transfer client for Boardless, written in Flutter.
+Try it out [on the web](https://uwrealitylab.github.io/xrcapstone22wi-team8/outside).

 ## Setup